mroberto166/MultilevelMachineLearning/README.md

 **samples**: number of training samples for the choice of the model hyperparameters

 **loss**: loss function:
--*mae*, Mean Absolute Error
+- *mae*, Mean Absolute Error
--*mse*, Mean Squared Error
+- *mse*, Mean Squared Error

 **level_single**: resolution mesh to approximate the **observable** (the input will be ingored if **keyword** contains 'diff' ):
--One value between *0 and 4* for the Airfoil problem, 4 for the finest resolution, 0 for the coarsest -One value between *0 and 6* for the Projectile Motion problem, 6 for the finest resolution, 0 for the coarsest
+- One value between *0 and 4* for the Airfoil problem, 4 for the finest resolution, 0 for the coarsest
+- One value between *0 and 6* for the Projectile Motion problem, 6 for the finest resolution, 0 for the coarsest

 **level_c**: coarser mesh reoslution to approximate the detail (the input will be ingored if **keyword** does not contain "diff" )
--One value between *0 and 4* for the Airfoil problem, 4 for the finest resolution, 0 for the coarsest -One value between *0 and 6* for the Projectile Motion problem, 6 for the finest resolution, 0 for the coarsest
+- One value between *0 and 4* for the Airfoil problem, 4 for the finest resolution, 0 for the coarsest
+- One value between *0 and 6* for the Projectile Motion problem, 6 for the finest resolution, 0 for the coarsest

 **level_f**: finer mesh reoslution to approximate the detail (the input will be ingored if **keyword** does not contain "diff" )
--One value between *0 and 4* for the Airfoil problem, 4 for the finest resolution, 0 for the coarsest -One value between *0 and 6* for the Projectile Motion problem, 6 for the finest resolution, 0 for the coarsest
+- One value between *0 and 4* for the Airfoil problem, 4 for the finest resolution, 0 for the coarsest
+- One value between *0 and 6* for the Projectile Motion problem, 6 for the finest resolution, 0 for the coarsest

 ```diff
 !
 Note 1: **level_f** > **level_c**